medibloc/panacea-js-old/docs/medjs-cryptography.rst

 1. ``accessKey`` - ``String`` : The access key to decrypt data using symmetric key algorithm.
 If not given, empty string is used.
 2. ``encryptedMsg`` - ``String`` : The encryptedMsg should be a hexadecimal string.

 .. note:: In decryption, ``encryptedMsg`` must be the string generated through ``Cryptography.encrypt``.
-If not, it returns wrong result.
+If not, this function returns a wrong result.

 -------
 Returns